Nova94/code-sample-nwea/README.md

 It is unfinished compared to my original vision, ran out of time due to previous commitments.

+#Known Bug
+ if a war happens and one person runs out of cards it throws an error and stops the game.

 Future tasks:
   -break up Game component into multiple components (Player, Field) -use spritesheet and canvas to render a deck/hand and each card